After World War Two ended, Ralph began to work with his son Bramley as Ralph Hancock and Son Ltd.

 On oath, Hancock stated that he was horrified when the money was discovered as he clearly remembered taking it out the night before.
 In her evidence, Muriel confirmed the story and told the court that her husband was inclined to be absentminded.
 The Chairman of the bench dismissed the case.

-It was during those early post-war years that Ralph purchased a little cottage at Chailey Green, near Lewes, Sussex.
+It was during those post-war years that Ralph purchased a little cottage at Chailey Green, near Lewes, Sussex.
 He planned to restore the cottage and had drawn-up plans to do so.
 Sadly, Ralph passed away before work started and it was left to Bramley to complete the restoration.

 After Ralph's premature death, Bramley continued with the landscape garden business that his father had established.
 As Ralph Hancock and Son, Bramley continued to exhibit at Chelsea for a number of years.
 A postcard from the 1957 show illustrates iron work from Hancock Industries.
 Bramley also diversified into aluminum glasshouses building up an incredibly successful business near Redhill (Surrey, England) that, even today, Hancock Aluminum Glasshouses are well known.

 At Chelsea in 1951, Bramley exhibited a formal garden.
 The Times Newspaper, 22 May 1951, described the garden in some detail.
 A low, red brick wall, pierced by wrought iron grilles and an old brick, timbered and tiled garden house - placed beside a raised lawn with a brick retaining wall and a winding pool below.
 He returned the following year with both formal and informal gardens.
 And in 1953 Bramley won a Gold Medal for his semi-floral garden.

 This delightful photograph (left) shows Bramley at one of those post-war shows with the Queen Mother and Princess Margaret (Chelsea 1953).